Courtesy photo © Thomas Lohr / Nina Ricci

 L'Air du Temps Eau Sublime is the beautiful rendition of an intoxicating bouquet of white florals, tempered only by a sparkling freshness, like that of a fountain.
 While it lasts, you will have few other occasions to discover such an exuberant and gorgeous bouquet of flowers.

-Fragrance notes: yuzu, tuberose, carnation, musk.
+Official list of fragrance notes: yuzu, tuberose, carnation, musk.